coolmsg/coolmsg-spec/V1-SPEC.md

 The coolmsg protocol is a way for clients and servers to communicate over a two way data stream such as TCP.
 Here we describe the format for the coolmsg version 1 format.

+Some of the goals of the protocol are:

+- Simplicity.
+- Security, (an object id is a capability - https://en.wikipedia.org/wiki/Capability-based_security).
+- Flexibility.

 # Protocol

 A client sends serialized messages to objects on the server, and those objects send replies.
 The allocation of objects on the server